 Our winery tasting room is open daily, year-round.
 If you are looking for a quiet afternoon with one-on-one assistance with our knowledgeable Tasting Room servers, then we recommend anytime Monday-Thursday.
 If you are looking for a lot of interaction with other visitors and a more festive atmosphere, we recommend visiting on Fridays, Saturdays and Sundays between 1pm-4pm.
 From mid-September through late October, our tasting room is very busy, especially on weekends.
 If you plan to visit during these times, we recommend that you arrive early or late in the day when it isn’t as busy.

 Simply stated…the best wine we make is the wine you like best!

-Our winery tasting room has plenty to offer visitors besides wine.
-We have a fantastic assortment of high-quality foods, wine paraphernalia, glassware, trinkets and specialty items.
+Our winery tasting room has plenty to offer visitors besides wine, including cider and cold brew coffee.
+We also have a fantastic assortment of high-quality foods, wine paraphernalia, glassware, trinkets and specialty items.
 Many guests comment on the quality and variety of items we offer.